-- Based on the inventory of historic and archaeological resources, the agency or government should make a determination of eligibility for listing on the National Register of Historic Places for the various resources.
+- Based on the inventory of historic and archaeological resources, DAHP will make a determination of eligibility for listing on the National Register of Historic Places for the various resources.

-- Age - 50 years old or older
+- Age - Are 50 years old or older

-- Intergrity - resource has a high level of architectural/physical intergrity
+- Intergrity - Have a high level of architectural/physical intergrity.

-- Based on the inventory of historic and archaeological resources, the agency or government should make a determination of the effect/ impact will the work will have on the eligibile resource.
+- Based on the inventory of historic and archaeological resources, the project proponent (the federal agency) will make a "determination of the effect" that the work will have on the eligibile resource.
 Note that the "effect" needs to be determined only for eligible properties.
 There are three possible effects:

-- No Adverse Effect - More substantial changes are proposed, but they meet Secretary of the Interior Standards.
+- No Adverse Effect - Changes are proposed, but they meet Secretary of the Interior Standards.

 - Adverse Effect - Work is proposed that will damage or diminish the historic integrity of the property or its research potential.